Up to 80% of pelvic pain is related to endometriosis, and 176 million girls and women worldwide suffer from endometriosis.

 There are a number of food plans, nutrient supplements, and herbs that can support the optimal functioning of all of these systems, but first we need to understand exactly how this specific woman is depleted and what she is eating or doing that could be contributing to her inflammation, toxic load, leaky gut, or other systems compromises.

 Thus, begin with an elimination diet.
-We have created a evidence-based endometriosis and interstitial cystitis assessment elimination diet for our clients that lightens the load on the digestive and immune systems, adds anti-inflammatory and mitochondria-supporting nutrients, is simple to cook, and tastes delicious.
+We have created a evidence-based pelvic pain relief assessment elimination diet for our clients that lightens the load on the digestive and immune systems, adds anti-inflammatory and mitochondria-supporting nutrients, is simple to cook, and tastes delicious.

 Next, I generally recommend organic acids or Spectracell testing to determine each client’s nutrient insufficiencies.
 If that level of testing is not available, testing for optimal Vitamin D levels, ferritin, and homocysteine (a measure of folate, B12, and B6 sufficiency) are a good start that can be done by most primary care providers.